Help us improve your experience.

 Self-Signed Digital Certificates

-Learn about the self-signed digital certificate and find out how to manage the self-signed digital certificate.
+Learn about the self-signed digital certificate and find out how to manage a self-signed digital certificate.

 A self-signed certificate is a certificate that is signed by the same entity who created it rather than by a Certificate Authority (CA).
 Junos OS provides two methods for generating a self-signed certificate - automatic generation and manual generation.